OpenGATE/Gate/docs/defining_a_geometry.rst

 modified using the sub-tree /geometry/

 The commands available in the sub-tree depend on the shape.
-The different commands for each type of shape are listed in table 3.2
+The different commands for each type of shape are listed in :numref:`shape_tab`

 These commands can be found in the directory::